 60s 70s Bonnie Cashin Leather Coat Vintage Jacket Sills Turnlocks

 A classy and stylish vintage leather coat that you'll want to wear forever, from designer Bonnie Cashin, one of the foremothers of American fashion!
 I believe it dates to the late 1960s to early 1970s.
 As usual with Cashin, the look is modern and timeless, with raglan sleeves, large collar and clean lines.
-The iconic turnlock brass toggles that are fasteners for the coat and for the large patch pockets make this unmistakeably a Bonnie Cashin design.
+The iconic turnlock brass toggles that are fasteners for the coat and for the large patch pockets make this unmistakably a Bonnie Cashin design.
 The coat has a separate matching sash belt that can be used to change up the look.

 No size label.
 I wear a modern 12 and the coat is a reasonable fit except my long arms are too long.
 I think ideal wearer would be somewhere in the 6-12 range.